MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-result-types.md

 #### Create a result type at the organization level
 1. In [Microsoft 365 admin center](https://admin.microsoft.com/), go to **Result types**.
 2. To add a Result type, click **Add**.
 3. Enter a result type name that will help you identify this result type to other Search admins.
->[!Note]
->Users won’t see this information.
+Users won’t see this information.
 4. Select a **content source**.
 5. Set rules for the result type.
 If you don’t set rules, the content source is used for the best match.
 6. Select **Launch Layout Designer**.
->[!Note]
->You can use an existing layout or create a custom layout and map available properties to layout elements.
+You can use an existing layout or create a custom layout and map available properties to layout elements.
 Copy the JSON script when you're done.
 7. After adding a result type, you can review and save the result type.
 Or
 8. To edit a result type, select the result type from the list.